St. Charles Parish Sheriff’s Office reports arrests including battery and weapons offenses

 Greg Champagne, Sheriff of St. Charles Parish

-St. Charles Parish Sheriff’s Office reports arrests for domestic abuse and other charges
+St. Charles Parish Sheriff’s Office reports DWI arrests on June 7

 Greg Champagne, Sheriff of St. Charles Parish